 Read on to learn how to boost your immune system.

 The immune system is an interactive network of organs, white blood cells and proteins that protect the body from viruses and bacteria or any foreign substances.

-Our immune system works to protect us every day, and we don’t even notice it.
-But when the performance of our immune system is compromised, that’s when we face illness.
-Research indicates that underactivity of the immune system can result in severe infections and tumors of immunodeficiency, while overactivity results in allergic and autoimmune diseases.
+Our immune systems work to protect us every day, and we don’t even notice it.
+When the performance of the immune system is compromised, that’s when we face illness.

 For our body’s natural defenses to run smoothly, the immune system must be able to differentiate between “self” and “non-self” cells, organisms and substances.
 Here’s a breakdown of the differences:

-- “Non-self” substances are called antigens, which includes the proteins on the surfaces of bacteria, fungi and viruses.
+- “Non-self” substances are called antigens.
+These include the proteins on the surfaces of bacteria, fungi and viruses.
 Cells of the immune system detect the presence of antigens and work to defend themselves.

 - “Self” substances are proteins on the surface of our own cells.
-Normally, the immune system has already learned at an earlier stage to identify these cells proteins as “self,” but when it identifies its own body as “non-self,” and fights it, this is called an autoimmune reaction.
+Normally, the immune system has already learned at an earlier stage to identify these cell proteins as “self,” but when it identifies its own body as “non-self” and fights it, this is called an autoimmune reaction.

 - Our innate immune system works as a general defense against pathogens.

 - Our adaptive immune system targets very specific pathogens that the body has already has contact with.